To estimate the fuel cost for a trip you must know the trip distance, the average per litre cost of fuel and the vehicle’s fuel consumption.

-You will need to substitute the figures that relate to your particular trip and vehicle.
+You will need to substitute the figures that relate to your trip and vehicle.

-For vehicles built between 1986 and 2003 refer to; Australian Government Fuel Consumption Website we would suggest using an average of the city and highway figures.
+For older vehicles visit environment.gov.au.
+We suggest using an average of the city and highway figures.

-- The actual fuel consumption will be affected by factors such as vehicle load and condition, road and traffic conditions and driving style and could be higher or lower than the figures suggested by these sites.
+- Factors affecting fuel consumption include vehicle load and condition, road and traffic conditions and driving style.
+Actual consumption could be higher or lower than the figures suggested by these sites.

 - The method provided above is primarily for estimating highway fuel costs.
 If a city trip cost needs to be estimated, substitute a city fuel consumption figure for the highway consumption.